packtequila/crawler-jikexueyuan/README.md

 # crawler-jikexueyuan
-this crawler program get course information from jikexueyuan and save structured info into MySQL database
+This crawler program get course information from jikexueyuan and save structured info into MySQL database